Peter M. Hoffman: Cook County Sheriff

 In 1922, Hoffman was elected Cook County sheriff, having run on a "reform" platform.
 He pledged to "clean up" the administration of the Cook County Jail.

 Hoffman retained Wesley Westbrook as the warden of Cook County Jail.
-Westbrook had been hired by his predecessor, Charles W. Peters.
+Westbrook had been hired by Hoffman's predecessor, Charles W. Peters.

 A major scandal arose when it came out that Hoffman had been giving special privileged to Valley Gang prohibition gangsters Terry Druggan and Frankie Lake while they were prisoners at Cook County Jail.
 Relating to this, Hoffman and his jail warden, Westbrook, were charged with contempt of court by James H. Wilkerson, and Hoffman spent 30 days in jail and was fined $2,500 while Westbrook spent four months in jail.
 After several appeals attempts failed, Hoffman spent prison time while in office as Sheriff.

 In 1925, after the scandal involving the favoritism to mobsters in the Cook County Jail had already broke, Hoffman appointed George H. Weideling as the new warden of the jail.
 Weideling would resign after eight months after Judge John P. McGoorty, in his investigation of the jail's conditions, opined that, despite Weideling being honest, there was a "deplorable lack of morale and a breakdown of discipline in the institution".

 Hoffman remained in office after his term would have normally expired in early December 1926 due to the fact that his elected successor, Patrick J. Carr, died before he could take office (the law stated that a sheriff served until his successor qualified to take office).
 Hoffman would resign in late December 1926, effective on December 26.